jbfrc/FRC-New-Programmer-Training/README.md

-# FRC New Programming Student Python Training
+<h1>Ozone Robotics - New Programming Student Training</h1>

-Last Updated: May 1, 2023
+Last Updated: May 28, 2023

-## Overview of Training Topics
+<h2>Overview of Training Topics</h2>

-This is a list of topics that I'm putting together to train new FRC robotics students.
+This is a list of topics to train new FRC robotics programming students.
 It's obviously not complete but will cover the following when completed:

 * Basic robot safety issues
 * Introduction to FRC hardware and wiring
 * Fundamentals of Python